Welcome! This site is dedicated to peace education through the lens of art education.

 How have the artists in the exhibition Instructions For Peace envisioned peace?

 How can you create peace?

 We hope that you will walk away understanding that…

 Individuals and communities can work to create peace.

 There are many ways of creating peace.

-Site creator Katharine W. is an art education graduate student at the University of Minnesota and is passionate about education as a means to peace.
+Site creator Katharine W. was an art education graduate student at the University of Minnesota when she created the site and is passionate about education as a means to peace.
 Please use the form below to contact me with ideas for site additions (such as lesson plans) or tell/show me how you used material from the site.
 I may post your ideas.

 Peace Teaching Materials is not responsible for the content of external sites.